-I became a journalist 17 years ago, mainly because I like telling stories.
+I became a journalist nearly 20 years ago, mainly because I like telling stories.
 Since then I’ve written about everything from anthrax to zoos – and a fair bit in between – for print and digital platforms in New Zealand, Australia and the UK.

 As a journalist, I love the way food connects people with their families, their culture and their roots.
 As a cook, I know of no better way to make friends and influence people than to sit around a table and eat together.
 And as a mother, I love being able to share family traditions and foster new ones.

-Now, as a freelance writer and editor, I contribute to a range of publications, including Cuisine, Frankie and New Zealand Life & Leisure.
-I also write a weekly recipe column, ‘Three Ways With…’, published every Wednesday on stuff.co.nz and in the Dominion Post, The Press and the Waikato Times.
+Now, as a freelance writer and editor, I regularly contribute to a range of publications, including Cuisine, Frankie and New Zealand Life & Leisure.
+From 2015 to 2018 I wrote a a weekly recipe column, published every Wednesday on stuff.co.nz and in the Dominion Post, The Press and the Waikato Times.

 If you want to get in touch, here’s how to do it.

 Hi Lucy.
 So pleased to have found your blog – thank you Stuff on a Tuesday morning 😉 I will read on!